13 Best Natural DHT Blockers for Men with Hair Loss

 3: Reishi Mushroom

-As a newly-discovered DHT blocker, reishi mushroom is still gaining traction in the world of hair loss treatments.
+As a newly discovered DHT blocker, reishi mushroom is still gaining traction in the world of hair loss treatments.
 That does not make it any less effective at treating the underlying cause of AGA.
-Reishi mushrooms will actually make an excellent addition to your topical hair care routine.
+Reishi mushrooms will make an excellent addition to your topical hair care routine.

 In a 2005 study, researchers tested the DHT-blocking abilities of 19 different mushrooms (11).
 While most mushrooms did inhibit the activity of 5-alpha-reductase, Ganoderma lucidum (reishi) was the clear winner: